anish-sahoo/AnimeVisualizer/README.md

 - figure out schema (use postgres or some performant sql db that can be sharded if necessary)

 Side thoughts
+- ci/cd pipeline to track version/rollout
+- instrumentation - some type of splunk logs would be nice
+- down detection
 - monetizing the site?
-- ci/cd pipelines + instrumentation

 Implementation Plans
 - initial data returned to ui should be very minimal, get more data for an individual anime later using graph calls